What health issues do you treat?

 Patients should wear loose, comfortable clothing.
 Commonly used acupuncture points are on the arms below the elbows, on the legs below the knee, and on the feet.
 Clothing that can be rolled up to allow access to those areas will make for an easier experience; jeans are typically unsuited for this.

 What can I expect on my first visit?

-Your acupuncturist will sit you down and have an extensive conversation regarding your overall health and the condition that brought you in to seek treatment.
+Your acupuncturist will have an extensive conversation regarding your overall health and the condition that brought you in to seek treatment.

-Together with your initial conversation, the tongue and pulse observations will aid in establishing a differential diagnosis and in developing a treatment plan using the acupuncture points best suited to your condition.
+Your initial consultation, your health history and your current health story will all aid in establishing a differential diagnosis and in developing a treatment plan specifically for you.
+The acupuncture point selection and supplement/herbal prescriptions will all be chosen based on what is best suited for your condition.
 This treatment plan will continue to evolve throughout your subsequent visits as your condition changes and improves.

 You will then be given the acupuncture treatment.
 For approximately 30 minutes, you will be in the treatment room, retaining the body needles.
 The environment is relaxed with low light levels and calming music; patients often fall asleep due to the level of relaxation achieved.

 Following the treatment, you will have additional conversation with your acupuncturist as they remove the needles and set appropriate expectations for your condition’s expected progression.